The Burrow: For Neither Can Live While the Other Survives

-If the ferment of soul can be extracted from Harry without killing him, (for example, if the scenario I presented earlier were true, that a human Horcrux can be reversed by the opposite of the Horcrux spell and an act of good), then were not too bad off.
+If the fragment of soul can be extracted from Harry without killing him (for example, if the scenario I presented earlier were true, that a human Horcrux can be reversed by the opposite of the Horcrux spell and an act of good), then we’re not too bad off.
 The soul could be removed; Snape or Wormtail or Malfoy or someone else can save Harrys life and perform the anti-Horcrux spell.
 Thus, there would be no more Horcruxes, and Voldemort would at last die at Harrys hand.

-Voldemort survives because he still had a fragment of soul left earthbound in his final Horcrux, Harry.
-Had Harry been killed, his Horcrux destroyed, Voldemort would have died as well.
+Voldemort survives because he still had a fragment of his soul left earthbound in his final Horcrux, Harry.
+Had Harry been killed and his Horcrux destroyed, Voldemort would have died as well.
 But because Harry lived, Voldemort survives.
 In fact, Voldemort survived because Harry lived: a direct contradiction to the prophecy.
 Neither can live while the other survives.
-Harry being a Horcrux means Voldemort cannot die while Harry lives as long as the Horcrux resides in him in fact, Volemort must live.
+Harry being a Horcrux means Voldemort cannot die while Harry lives as long as the Horcrux resides in him.
+In fact, Voldemort must live.
 Perhaps not in his comfortable body, but he would still live in Harry and in spirit form.
-Unless the fragment of soul to be removed without killing Harry, Voldemort would not ever be killed as long as Harry survives.
+Unless the fragment of his soul is removed without killing Harry, Voldemort would not ever be killed as long as Harry survives.
 If such a violation of the prophecy were possible, the whole plot of Order of the Pheonix would be pointless.
 And Dumbledore would be wrong again.

 Dumbledore, until last year, was the only wizard alive who knew the entire contents of the prophecy.
 He also seemed to be the only one who knew the full extent of the steps that Voldemort took to achieve immortality.
 In HBP on page 501, Dumbledore says he does not think the Death Eaters knew what he meant when Voldemort said he had gone further on the path to immortality than anyone before.
 Dumbledore thinks that they didn’t know about the Horcruxes, or at least they did not know that there were multiple Horcruxes.
 R.A.B. appears to have known about at least one, but judging by the wording of the note, he thinks Voldemort will be mortal again once the locket is destroyed; so, either he thinks there is only one Horcrux, or he thinks he has found the last one.